15 Books to inspire you to build a Global Business

 Jeff Bezos is a highly successful man.
 He is the second richest man in the world, thanks to his highly successful business, which you know as Amazon.com.
 Bezos started out in the financial industry and then took a turn and founded Amazon.com.

 Over the past two decades, he has built this company into a multibillion-dollar e-commerce website that is a leader in its industry.
-He has also branched out into other areas, such as inventing new technology and privatizing space travel.

 From his lengthy history in business that has led to his major successes, it is inevitable that Bezos has learned a lot of lessons when it comes to being a success.